 In addition to the policies in Section 1 above, Partners participating in any Google Monetization transaction must adhere to the policies in this Section 2.
 "Google Monetization" means Preferred Deals, Programmatic Guaranteed, Private Auction and Open Auction.

 If Partner breaches the terms and/or policies of another Google syndication product (for example, AdSense or AdMob), then Google may without notice suspend, or immediately upon notice terminate, Partner's use of the Services.

 2.1.
 No Misrepresentation

 Partners are not permitted to misrepresent to buyers information relating to their Sites' content such that buyers mistarget ads to such Sites.
-Please refer to the webmaster quality guidelines for guidance on best practices.
+Please refer to the Spam policies for Google web search for guidance on best practices.